mongodb/docs/source/includes/prerequisite-for-adding-existing-deployment-to-automation.rst

   become the group's Automation Agent user.

 - If the |mms| group has authentication settings enabled, add the |mms|
-  group's automation agent user to the MongoDB process.
-To find the Automation Agent user for the |mms|, in :guilabel:`Deployments`, from the :guilabel:`More` drop-down list, select :guilabel:`Authentication & Users`.
+  group's Automation Agent user to the MongoDB process.
+To find the Automation Agent user, click :guilabel:`Deployments`, then :guilabel:`Security`, then :guilabel:`Users`.

 .. important::